AleeexTk/evopyramid-ai/docs/EVO_COLLAB_GUIDE.md

   `~/.config/evocore/`, and run smoke tests for the relevant `apps/` modules.
 - Report sync results in GitHub Issues labelled `runtime-sync`.

+### LLM Sessions ↔ Evo Architecture

+- Prime any language model (ChatGPT, Claude, Gemini, Grok, DeepSeek, Mistral, etc.) with the `EVO_SUMMON` ritual documented in `docs/EVO_SUMMON.md` to "summon" the EvoPyramid layer into the conversation.
+- After activation, issue PEAR-style commands (e.g., `EVO/PEAR> diagnose`) to keep the dialogue aligned with EvoCore semantics and current intent streams.
+- Upload the repository ZIP or share key docs when direct GitHub access is unavailable so the model can sync against the Evo genetic code.

 ## Practical Collaboration Templates

 ### Task Intent Template